Broadband in Westmeath

 With many people using their broadband for everything from streaming content to gaming, broadband speeds have become increasingly important.

 In Westmeath, SIRO and Virgin Media are both operating in Athlone and Mullingar, so speeds of up to 1,000Mbps are available in these towns.

-However, even in areas of Westmeath where SIRO and Virgin Media haven’t rolled out their networks yet, there are still plenty of broadband options, with speeds of up to 100Mbps available in many places.
+However, even in areas of Westmeath where SIRO and Virgin Media haven’t rolled out their networks yet, there are still plenty of broadband options.

 Cheap broadband deals in Westmeath